 - liver disease

-Even though physicians recommend weight loss surgery as a health improving tool, we can also add extremely positive psychological and physical effects, longevity and improvement of life quality in general.
+Even though physicians recommend bariatric surgery as a health improving tool, we can also add extremely positive psychological and physical effects, longevity and improvement of life quality in general.

 - Leakage from the stomach or intestine through the staples which can cause abdominal infection.